The cascade of stress

 Passion flower (Passiflora incarnata) was a favourite of the Aztecs, who used it to make relaxing drinks.
 It has a mild sedative effect and promotes sleep much like hops, with no known side-effects at normal doses.
 Passion flower can also be helpful for hyperactive kids.
 You need around 100 to 200mg a day.
 Combinations of these herbs are particularly effective for relieving anxiety and can really help break the pattern of reacting stressfully to life’s challenges.

 These two, hops and passionflower, are better if you don’t want to be zonked out.

-Magnesium is another important nutrient that helps you relax.
-It’s also commonly deficient and depleted by chronic stress, as is vitamin C. Magnesium not only relaxes your mind, it relaxes your muscles.
+What it does: Strengthens bones and teeth, promotes healthy muscles by helping them to relax, also important for PMS, important for heart muscles and nervous… is another important nutrient that helps you relax.
+It’s also commonly deficient and depleted by chronic stress, as is What it does: Strengthens immune system – fights infections.
+Makes collagen, keeping bones, skin and joints firm and strong.
+Antioxidant, detoxifying pollutants and protecting against….
+Magnesium not only relaxes your mind, it relaxes your muscles.
 Symptoms of deficiency therefore include muscle aches, cramps and spasms, as well as anxiety and insomnia.
 Low levels are commonly found in anxious people and supplementation can often help.
 You need about 500mg of magnesium a day.
 Seeds and nuts are rich in it, as are vegetables and fruit, but especially dark green leafy vegetables such as kale or spinach.
 I recommend eating these magnesium-rich foods every day and supplementing an additional 300mg.
 But, if you are especially anxious, and can’t sleep, supplement 300mg in the evening.